samyboutouis/mooncake/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Rails application that will ease the course permission number granting process for students and faculty.
+In order to properly run this application, make sure the following steps are completed.

-* Ruby version
+* Set Ruby version to 2.7.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Run the command "bundle install"

-* How to run the test suite
+* Run "rails s" to start the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...